Ever find yourself thinking...

 - Pick your category and level.
 Are you into telling stories and creating characters on the pole?
 Or would you rather bust out the latest trick you saw on Instagram?
 Pick from a range of options including Championship, Doubles/Groups, Dramatic, Entertainment, Exotic, Floorwork & Low Flow, Showcase, and Showcase Plus.
 For Levels, there are 5 to choose from, depending on your current skill set.

 - Train your booty off with your friends at home or at your studio.
-We’ll remind you by email about deadlines for music and prop submissions and lighting options.
+We’ll remind you by email about deadlines for music and prop submissions.

 - Competition day!
-Start your day with a pole test to see the venue layout, get ready in the dressing room and meet the rest of the competitors, then step into the lights and perform against a starry backdrop.
+Start your day with a pole test to see the venue layout, get ready in the dressing room and meet the rest of the competitors, then step into the lights and perform under beautiful stage lights.

 - Celebrate!
 Lots of studios go out as a group after the last performance of the day, or hang out with the new polers that you met over the weekend.

 - Repeat!
-With 15 shows per year all around the U.S. between February and December, there will be another chance for you to rock that nude sparkle onesie.
+With 15 shows per year between February and December, there will be another chance for you to rock that nude sparkle onesie.

 We believe that everyone has something to contribute.